astride11/EA_P1-Modeles-de-Rough-Hawkes-Heston/README.md

 The rise of rough volatility models—since the seminal work of **Jim Gatheral, Thibault Jaisson, and Mathieu Rosenbaum (2018)** in [*“Volatility is Rough”*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3014764)—has demonstrated that volatility behaves like a **fractional process** with Hurst parameter \( H < 0.5 \).
 This provides a more realistic description of volatility clustering and long-memory effects observed in financial markets.

-Building on this paradigm, the **Rough Hawkes Heston model** introduced by **Bondi, Pulido, and Scotti (2022)** in [*“The Rough Hawkes Heston Stochastic Volatility Model”*](https://arxiv.org/abs/2210.12393) extends the classical Heston framework by incorporating both *rough volatility* and a *Hawkes-type jump intensity*, generating endogenous and clustered jumps in volatility and returns.
+Building on this paradigm, the **Rough Hawkes Heston model** introduced by **Bondi, Pulido, and Scotti (2022)** in [*“The Rough Hawkes Heston Stochastic Volatility Model”*](https://arxiv.org/abs/2210.12393) extends the classical Heston framework by incorporating both *rough behaviour* and a *Hawkes-type jump intensity*, generating endogenous and clustered jumps in volatility and returns.

 In their paper, the authors derive **semi-closed Fourier–Laplace pricing formulas** for call and put options on both the underlying and the VIX.